andrewmtam/smooth-tween/README.md

 ### Functional Animations

-While the primary use case for this is most likely for parallax scrolling, tween-machine has been built in a functional way.
+While the primary use case for this is most likely for parallax scrolling, smooth-tween has been built in a functional way.
 The user can choose what tool will 'drive' their animations, whether it be scrolling, mouse movement, clicking, etc...

 ## Theory

 There seem to exist many parallax scrolling libraries out there, but few are optimized for mobile devices.
-By utilizing the browser's native scrolling, 'tween-machine' aims to produce performant scroll based animations.
+By utilizing the browser's native scrolling, 'smooth-tween' aims to produce performant scroll based animations.

-In order to achieve this, 'tween-machine' relies on the following DOM structure:
+In order to achieve this, 'smooth-tween' relies on the following DOM structure:

 ```html